gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 The SaaS portion uses [Redux](http://redux.js.org/) to communicate with their Django API.

-The marketing portion of the site loads quickly with minimal Javascript.
+The marketing portion of the site loads quickly with minimal JavaScript.
-When a potential customer goes to signup for the app, there's no *awkward jump from the marketing website to the web app*—just a simple page change which seamlessly loads in the needed Javascript.
-The *team is sharing components and styles across the site* without stepping on each other's shoes as they rapidly iterate on features.
+When a potential customer goes to sign-up for the app, there's no *awkward jump from the marketing website to the web app*—just a simple page change which seamlessly loads in the needed JavaScript.
+The *team is sharing components and styles across the site* without stepping on each others shoes as they rapidly iterate on features.

 ### Plugin and Theme systems

 Wordpress & Jekyll are both great examples of open source communities with robust theme & plugins ecosystems.

+Themes and plugins help accelerate building as you can build on what others have done and help collaborate with others on basic building blocks

+Gatsby 1.0 will be adding plugin and theme support.

-Gatsby 1.0 has rich plugin system support with many lifecycle APIs you can hook into during the bootstrap and build processes and in the browser on events like a route change.
+The plugin system will let you hook into lifecycle APIs from events during the bootstrap and build processes and in the browser.

-There are a [number of official Gatsby plugins](/docs/plugins/) already built—all distributed as seperate NPM packages.
+There are a [number of official Gatsby plugins](/docs/plugins/) already built—all distributed as separate NPM packages.
 It'll be easy to create your own plugins for internal projects and as open source projects published on NPM.

 Plugins can:

 * add support for webpack loaders such as Sass, Less
-* add drop-in support for lightweight React-compatable frameworks [Preact](https://preactjs.com/) and [Inferno](https://infernojs.org/)
+* add drop-in support for lightweight React-compatible frameworks [Preact](https://preactjs.com/) and [Inferno](https://infernojs.org/)
 * add a sitemap or RSS feed
 * add [Google Analytics](/docs/packages/gatsby-plugin-google-analytics/)
+* ...and many more!

 Plugins also drive the new GraphQL data processing layer.